-How to Beat Burnout in the Charity Sector
+Beating Burnout in the Charity Sector

+Having a job that makes a difference really does give you a reason to get out of bed in the morning.
 But being emotionally invested in your job can come at a price if you’re not careful.
-A healthy dose of responsibility can escalate to a pressure or a burden; feeling like someone’s entire livelihood depends on you.
+A healthy dose of responsibility can escalate to a burden, and you could end up feeling like someone’s entire livelihood depends on you.

 1. Manage expectations

 First things first, it’s worth taking a moment to reflect on your expectations of yourself.
 You can’t do it all―and that’s okay!
 There are always going to be life-transforming or even life-saving initiatives that your team simply can’t take on.

 Remember that you’re only one member of staff.
 If you’re not able to do the task within your working hours, it shouldn’t be your burden to bear.